anthonylangsworth/Meraki/README.md

 Meraki provides wrappers in NodeJS (JavaScript), Ruby and Python but not for C#.
 This library is the beginnings of a C# wrapper.
 Its goals are:
 1. Wrap the Meraki APIs, making callable with the least effort.
 1. Follow C# standards and conventions as much as possible.
-For example, provide lists and enums with transparent converions.
+For example, provide lists and enums with transparent conversions.
 1. Allow easy mocking to make automated testing of calling code easier.

 It is currently a work in progress.